 Note that you may need a bigger initial deposit to open a CD, and you have to agree not to touch your money for a specific term.
 Otherwise, you’ll be on the hook for an early-withdrawal penalty.

 Many experts suggest that you shouldn’t keep too much cash in savings, since your earnings will barely keep up with inflation.
 If you truly want to grow your money over the long term, you’ll need to consider more sophisticated investments.
 An easy way to start investing, even on a tight budget, is through your workplace retirement plan, or with an IRA or Roth IRA.

 Pros and Cons of Online Savings Accounts

-If you’re wondering whether it’s worth moving your savings online to take advantage of a high-interest savings account, here are some of the benefits:
+If you’re wondering whether it’s worth moving your savings online to take advantage of a high-interest savings account, here are some of the benefits to consider:

-- Interest rates: Online banks offer many times the national average on savings accounts, which was 0.11% APY as of January 2016, according to Bankrate.
-In fact, it’s not uncommon for some of the biggest banks to offer just 0.01% APY.
+- Interest rates: Online banks offer savings account interest rates many times higher than the national average on savings accounts, which was 0.09% APY as of December 2018, according to the FDIC.
+In fact, it’s still not uncommon for some of the biggest banks to offer just 0.01% APY.